-California is poised to make polluters pay with a bold new bill that will hold fossil fuel companies accountable for their role in the climate crisis.
+California is poised to make polluters pay with a bold new Make Polluters Pay Superfund Act that will hold fossil fuel companies accountable for their role in the climate crisis.

-The devastating LA fires, and Saturday’s explosion at the Martinez Refinery are just two of many environmental disasters affecting our state.
+The devastating LA fires, and last year’s explosion at the Martinez Refinery are just two of many environmental disasters affecting our state.
 But while we wait, Vermont and New York have already passed groundbreaking Climate Superfund bills—paving the way for polluters to pay their fair share.

 Those bills hold fossil fuel companies accountable for their role in climate disasters.
-Now, California must follow suit and pass the Make Polluters Pay bill in 2025.
+Now, California must follow suit and pass a Make Polluters Pay Superfund Act.

-Advocating for this bill will be a key focus for 350 Contra Costa Action’s Legislative Team in 2025.
-We are working with 350 Bay Area Action’s Eliminating Fossil Fuels team to grow grassroots support for the proposed bill, which aims to create a statewide climate superfund to clean up pollution, recover from climate disasters, and protect communities.
+Advocating for this Act was a key focus for 350 Contra Costa Action’s Legislative Team in 2025.
+We knew from the get-go this was not an easy task.
+As with so many landmark environmental actions, we knew getting a California superfund passed could take years.
+While our initiative failed to garner sufficient legislative support in 2025, we are doubling down our efforts in 2026 to grow grassroots support for the proposed act, which aims to create a statewide climate superfund to clean up pollution, recover from climate disasters, and protect communities.

-As California grapples with worsening climate impacts, this bill becomes more crucial than ever.
-Here’s why the Make Polluters Pay Bill is a vital step in addressing the growing crisis.
+As California grapples with worsening climate impacts, this act becomes more crucial than ever.
+Here’s why the Make Polluters Pay Superfund Act is a vital step in addressing the growing crisis.

 Why the California Make Polluters Pay Bill Matters

 The climate crisis is impacting our state—wildfires, droughts, and extreme weather events are becoming more frequent and intense.
 Fossil fuel companies, responsible for much of the damage, are profiting without paying their fair share.
-The Make Polluters Pay Bill is designed to combat climate change and hold companies responsible for the destruction they cause.
-Here’s what the bill will do:
+The Make Polluters Pay Superfund Act is designed to combat climate change and hold companies responsible for the destruction they cause.
+Here’s what the act will do:

 - Fund climate resilient infrastructure to protect vulnerable areas from future climate impacts